 Crucially, different developmental profiles of relational memory transpired depending on the levels of context similarity.
-For the dissimilar context condition, the agerelated differences in relational memory accuracy were strikingly similar to those found in Experiment 1.
+For the dissimilar context condition, the age-related differences in relational memory accuracy were strikingly similar to those found in Experiment 1.
 There were robust improvements in accuracy between the ages of 4 and 6, with subtle changes between the age 6 and adulthood, and a decline in old age.
 In contrast, when relational memory includes the need to discriminate similar contexts, a different age pattern emerged.
 Six-year-old children no longer outperformed their younger counterparts, and children in both age groups exhibited the lower level of accuracy, concomitant with higher level of across-context errors, compared to young adults.
 We found almost identical rates of across-context errors between the two age groups of children in the similar context condition, reflecting relational memory deficits throughout early childhood when context inference is high.
 At the other end of the life spectrum, older adults performed worse than young adults and comparable to 6-year-old children in both context conditions.

 Findings from Experiment 2 are consistent with the idea that development of episodic memory does not reach adult-like level until late childhood (reviewed in Ghetti & Bunge, 2012).
-Whereas mnemonic discrimination for individual objects appeared to only undergo subtle changes between age 6 and adulthood (Ngo, Newcombe, Olson, 2017), mnemonic discrimination for more complex representations such as perceptually rich context follows a more protracted development, with continuing improvements from age 6 until young adulthood.
+Whereas mnemonic discrimination for individual objects appeared to only undergo subtle changes between age 6 and adulthood (Ngo et al., 2017), mnemonic discrimination for more complex representations such as an association within perceptually rich context follows a more protracted development, with continuing improvements from age 6 until young adulthood.

-Despite the fact that the nature of the test phase was identical, association-context binding errors with a low versus high context similarity were also dissociable in children and young adults.
-However, context-binding errors in the low- and high-context similarity conditions co-varied among the older adults.
+Despite the fact that the nature of the test phase was identical, relational binding errors with a low versus high context similarity were also dissociable in children and young adults.
+However, context-binding errors in the low-and high-context similarity conditions co-varied among the older adults.
 The absence of correlation in 3 out of 4 groups tested indicates that the aggregation of relational memory and mnemonic discrimination components resulted in dissociable patterns of relational binding errors.
 The correlation in the older adults in this experiment further corroborates the idea that memory impairments as a result of aging may be overlapping across different facets of episodic memory.
+However, it is worth noting that unlike Experiment 1, the correlation in older adults only exceeded that of young adults, but not children.